gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 ## What’s Next

-In Part III, we’ll cover smart routing and orchestration with practical integration notes.
+In Part III, we will cover smart routing and orchestration with practical integration notes.

 ---